mxinii/CSNETWK/README.md

   * Asked help to generate code
   * Asked help to check whether code meets specs
   * To help understand some parts of the code

+All AI generated code were reviewed, tested, and verified by the members of the group before submitting the final output.